Generic Name: ritonavir (ri-TOE-na-vir)

 If OVERDOSE is suspected:

-Store Norvir solution at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store Norvir solution in the original container at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Do not refrigerate.
 Keep Norvir solution out of the reach of children and away from pets.

 - If you have any questions about Norvir solution, please talk with your doctor, pharmacist, or other health care provider.